Mobile Paywall

 Context

-Invoice Simple's 2024 business objectives included optimizations to the new user journey.
-A funnel study identified a “paywall to purchase” drop-off as a key area of opportunity.
+Invoice Simple's 2024 business objectives included the delivery of enhancements to the new user journey.
+A funnel study identified a “paywall to purchase” drop-off as a pivotal opportunity.

 80% of new users who landed on the paywall left without onboarding onto a subscription plan.